-Normally the format we use for a pet introduction is why blank is a great family pet.
+Normally the format we use for a pet introduction is why an animal is a great family pet.
 For Savannah Monitors we need to deviate from that, because for most families they are not great pets.
-The sad reality is that most families that will get a Savannah Monitor will give it up at some point in the first few years of its life.
+The sad reality is that most families that will get a Savannah Monitor will give it up at some point in the first few years of their life.

 These pets are not good with kids, they don’t like being handled and they really don’t care what you want, they have their own plans.
 We strongly encourage people interested in this animal to read this article, and then watch some YouTube videos on how they are with their owners.
 We cannot stress this enough that this is NOT a reptile you should consider unless you have a lot of experience with reptiles and fully understand what you are getting into.